Chilly Conditions For The Trick-or-Treaters

 TONIGHT: Mostly clear and colder.
 Frost likely overnight.
 Low: 31°.
 Wind: NW 5 mph.

 MONDAY: Widespread AM frost.
-Partly to mostly sunny and unseasonably cool.
+Partly sunny and unseasonably cool.
 Spotty showers possible south.
 High: 49°.
 Wind: W 10-15 mph.

 Copyright 2020 KWQC.
 All rights reserved.